 The Difference between Games and Gamification

 As the name suggests, Gamification is the process of building and adding game elements and mechanics into apps and platforms for learning, training, or self-improvement.
-It’s been an increasing trend over the last 20 years, and gamification techniques can be found in apps as varied as dating, diet, and staff onboarding.
+The term gamification has its roots in early video games and has evolved over the last 20 years to find applications across various industries, including marketing, education, and even social credit systems.
+Gamification techniques can be found in apps as varied as dating, diet, and staff onboarding.

 However, Gamification does not create games as such.
 There are important distinctions between the two concepts, and these differences should be kept in mind when designing an app that uses Gamification to increase engagement.